 Besides the two species of pelican, the lake offers good opportunities to take photos of Greater Flamingo, Pygmy Cormorant, Great White Egret, Tundra (Bewick’s) Swan, Eurasian Spoonbill and many other wintering water birds.

-Our second target species, the Griffon Vulture, we find in the Eastern Rhodope Mountains – an area of exceptional biodiversity in all seasons.
-Here we support the local vulture populations by regularly bringing carcass to feeding tables.
+The second place, which we visit on this tour is the Eastern Rhodope Mountains in Southern Bulgaria, where we manage several fixed (permanent) hides.
+The Eastern Rhodopes is an area of exceptional biodiversity in all seasons.
+Here we support the local vulture populations by regularly bringing carcass to feeding sites.
 To take photos of the action of feeding we use the adjacent hides.
-Apart from the Griffon Vulture we have good opportunities to photograph Black Vulture, Golden Eagle, White-tailed Eagle and other birds of prey.
+Our targets for photography here are the resident Griffon Vulture and Cinereous (Eurasian Black) Vulture.
+Apart from them, we have good opportunities to capture from the hides White-tailed Eagle, Common Buzzard and Common Raven as well.
 It sometimes happens a Red Fox, Wild Cat, Golden Jackal or a Wolf to turn up in front of the hides too.

-During times when there is less activity at the hides, we can go off to explore the region looking for other wildlife.
-We will be sure to visit a nearby reserve where a reintroduced population of European Bison roam in the wild – a setting that makes for good photography.
+During times when there is less activity at the hides we can go off to explore the region looking for other wildlife.
+We will be sure to visit a nearby reserve where reintroduced populations of European Bison and Red Deer roam in the wild – another setting that makes for good wildlife photography.

-If you wish to join one of our scheduled Winter Photography Tour, please check the availability.
+If you wish to join one of our scheduled Winter Photography Tours, please check the availability.